West Park Terrace, Los Angeles: History

 Beginning in 2000, the Eighth District Empowerment Congress began working on the "Naming Neighborhoods Project" to identify and name the communities with the neighborhood council area.
 The first focus group was held at Hebrew Union College in June 2000.
 Through research, a meeting with an urban historian, and numerous community meetings, the Empowerment Congress ultimately outlined sixteen unique neighborhoods, including the neighborhood of West Park Terrace.
 The names were submitted to City Council in October 2001 and approved in February 2002.

-In 2009, the Mapping L.A. project of the Los Angeles Times gave the same area a different name: Grammercy Park.
+In 2009, the Mapping L.A. project of the Los Angeles Times gave the same area a different name: Gramercy Park.
 In 2021, the Southwest Neighborhood Council stated that the two different names caused confusion and asked residents which name they preferred.
 By 2022, however, the Times was using the city designation of West Park Terrace.